hviidhenrik/my-sample-package-structure/README.md

 1. Create a new repo on GitHub using this as a template.
 2. Clone your new repo locally.
-3. Change the name of the 'importname' directory to match your project.*
+3. Change the names of:
+   - the `importname` directory which holds your source code to match your project e.g., `numpy`, if this was the numpy package.*
-   Also change this name in the import in importname/config/\_\_init__.py and in setup.py
+   - the import statement in `importname/config/\_\_init__.py` should be changed to the same name, e.g., `numpy` for the above example.
+   - `packagename` in setup.py - this is the name of your package and used when installing it in other projects.
 4. Write your code!

-*This directory is sometimes called simply `src`, but this could cause problems if you have other custom-built packages as this directory will house your source code and thus be used in imports in other projects.
+*This directory is sometimes called simply `src`, but this could cause problems if you have other custom-built packages using this name as this directory will house your source code and thus be used in imports in other projects.

 ##### Note: